-- CHKS and CSSS factsheets analyze key topics at the state level, show how data variables are related, and offer suggestions for how data can be analyzed at the local level (calschls.org/resources/factsheets/). - Making Sense of School Climate provides a discussion of CalSCHLS survey items that relate to school climate (data.calschls.org/resources/S3_schoolclimateguidebook_final.pdf). - The California Center for School Climate (ca-safe-supportive-schools.wested.org/california-center-for-school-climate/) provides free support and trainings on school climate and data use to LEAs in California.
-The website provides archived virtual events and other school climate improvement resources. - The California Safe and Supportive Schools Newsletter provides monthly announcements of resources, tools, webinars and workshops, and research.
+- CHKS and CSSS factsheets analyze key topics at the state level, show how data variables are related, and offer suggestions for how data can be analyzed at the local level (calschls.org/resources/factsheets/). - Making Sense of School Climate provides a discussion of CalSCHLS survey items that relate to school climate (data.calschls.org/resources/S3 schoolclimateguidebook final.pdf). - The California Center for School Climate (ccsc.wested.org) website houses school climate resources and guides, and archived virtual events. - The California Safe and Supportive Schools Newsletter provides monthly announcements of resources, tools, webinars and workshops, and research.
 Sign up on ca-safe-supportive-schools.wested.org/subscribe/. - CDE's California Safe and Supportive Schools website (ca-safe-supportive-schools.wested.org) contains a wealth of information and tools related to school climate improvement and social-emotional learning.
 It includes factsheets analyzing CalSCHLS data and What Works Briefs that provide guidance on strategies to implement. - The CalSCHLS Item Crosswalk (calschls.org/resources/#resources_and_tools) is a handy table listing all the constructs and questions that are on two or more of the CalSCHLS surveys, along with the report table number where results can be found, to assist in the comparison of findings among students, staff, and parents.